Barry Bostwick: Career

 Bostwick was a member of First National Nothing, who released one album, 1970's If You Sit Real Still and Hold My Hand, You Will Hear Absolutely Nothing.
 The album describes them as "A rock-theater commune made up of musicians, actors, dancers, singers, designers, writers, composers, and friends that started a long, long time ago as a lost tribe in California and has ended up as a theatrical performing company in New York City."

 In 1970, Bostwick was a member of a pop band called The Klowns, assembled and promoted by Ringling Bros. and Barnum & Bailey Circus, whose members performed wearing stylized clown makeup and costumes.
 Their sole album, released in 1970, was produced by Jeff Barry, and generated a minor Billboard hit single, "Lady Love."

 Bostwick replaced C.C.
 Courtney in the musical Salvation.
 His next stage appearance was in the 1971 rock opera Soon, which closed after three performances.
 In 1972, Bostwick originated the role of bad boy Danny Zuko in the stage production of Grease, earning a Tony Award nomination for his performance.
 This was followed by a voice role as Terr in the English-dubbed version of Fantastic Planet in 1973.
 He starred with Tim Curry and Susan Sarandon in The Rocky Horror Picture Show (1975), portraying Brad Majors.
 He won a Tony Award for his performance in the 1977 musical The Robber Bridegroom.
 In 1981, Bostwick starred in the TV series adaptation of the 1978 film Foul Play, with his role modeled after Chevy Chase's.
 The following year, he starred in Megaforce.
+In 1984, Bostwick played George Washington in the CBS four-part miniseries on Washington's life.
+In 1986, he portrayed Washington again in the two-part sequel, George Washington - The Forging of a Nation.